Hilary Richardson – Principal Investigator

 Robina Rubin* – Research assistant

-Robina is a 4th year undergraduate student studying Psychology in Edinburgh.
+Robina completed her undergraduate studies in Psychology at University of Edinburgh.
 After having worked with organisations which were directed at immigrant and care-experienced children, she became interested in research exploring how resilience can be fostered in children facing systematic adversity.
-Outside of the lab and her studies, Robina enjoys making and listening to music, and is slowly but surely discovering her love for powerlifting!
+Robina enjoys making and listening to music, and is slowly but surely discovering her love for powerlifting!

 Lorena Jiménez Sánchez* – Postdoctoral Research Fellow (2023-2024)